bibhask/gut_nek/README.md

 └── README.md
 ```

-Users interested in reproducing or extending the simulations should first identify the desired nondimensional parameters and modify the corresponding `.rea` entries according to the tables above.
+To reproduce or extend the simulations, users should identify the desired nondimensional parameters and modify the corresponding entries in the `.rea` file according to the parameter table above.

 ---

-# License
+## License

 This repository is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.

 ---

-# Contact
+## Contact

 For questions regarding the code or simulations, contact: